Northern Virginia trolleys: Fairfax and Arlington lines

-On February 28, 1891, the United States Congress enacted a statute that incorporated the Washington, Arlington and Falls Church Railway Company in the District of Columbia, with authorization to reach Fort Myer and the northwest entrance of Arlington National Cemetery (the Cemetery's Fort Myer Gate) by crossing the Potomac River on a new bridge that the company would construct at or near the "Three Sisters" islets.
-The system started in 1892 as a horsecar line with tracks from Rosslyn up the hill to the Cemetery's Fort Myer Gate – this would later become the Nauck Line.
-In late 1895, the system was electrified.
-The company never constructed its planned Three Sisters Bridge.
-"Arlington" in the name referred to the cemetery and the house as Arlington County did not exist yet.
+On February 28, 1891, the United States Congress enacted a statute that incorporated the Washington, Arlington and Falls Church Railway Company in the District of Columbia, with authorization to reach Fort Myer and the northwest entrance of Arlington National Cemetery (the cemetery's Fort Myer Gate) by crossing the Potomac River on a new bridge that the company would build at or near the "Three Sisters" islets.
+"Arlington" in the name referred to the cemetery and the house; Arlington County did not exist yet.
+The system started in October 1892 as a horsecar line with tracks from Rosslyn up the hill to the cemetery's Fort Myer Gate; this would later become the Nauck Line.
+The following spring it opened a 0.75 mile long section of line using underground electric conduit operation of its own design.
+But another conduit system, introduced a few months later, became the standard in DC and in June 1893 the bank foreclosed on them, shutting down operations for two years.
+In 1894, the assets were sold at auction.
+One of the buyers reestablished service to Ft.
+Myer - along a slightly different route, at first by horses but then, in late 1895, the system was electrified.
+The company never built its planned Three Sisters Bridge.